natemow/samples/README.txt

 Various code samples from over the years.
-Lots more available if don't see what you're looking for.
+Lots more available if you don't see what you're looking for.